Bulova Accutron Repair & Restoration Services

 (Reprinted from the Bulova Watch Company's 1960 Publication of this title)

-NOTE: Old Father Time has specialized in repair and restoration of vintage Accutron Tuning Fork watches for 30 years.
+NOTE: Old Father Time has specialized in repair/restoration of vintage Accutron Tuning Fork watches for 30 years.
 We've been recommended by the Bulova Watch Company for Accutron repair for 30 years.
 The information shown below has been re-printed exactly as it was published by Bulova in 1960.
 However, many factors affecting these watches have changed over last 50 years.
 For information purposes, we've added our experience-based comments to the original text below in order to exhibit those changes or possible inconsistencies later discovered in the original text.

 1 The name "ACCUTRON" denotes a man's wrist timepiece, among other Bulova electronic products.
 It is the first and only watch-size timepiece, including those powered by a battery, which does not use a balance wheel and hairspring.
 Instead, the ACCUTRON mechanism has a tuning fork as the timekeeping element.
 The tuning fork is driven with energy from a tiny Power Cell, or battery, by means of an electronic circuit.
 The vibratory motion of the tuning fork is converted into rotary motion, for turning the time-indicating hands, by means of a simple but incredibly small mechanism.